 - 1.1 An open repo is a transaction which is agreed without a repurchase date but which is terminable on demand by either party. - Exercise of option to terminate.
-Both parties have an option to terminate the transaction on any business day, subject only to a minimum termination notice period.
+Both parties have an option to in the form of a contractual right to unilaterally terminate the transaction on any business day, subject only to a minimum termination notice period expressed in business days.
+These options are unilateral and neither party can refuse a valid call for termination by the other and neither party is under any obligation to the other to continue the transaction.
 In standard open repo, the notice period is no more than the conventional or mandatory collateral settlement period (typically T+0, T+1 or T+2).
-In the open type of evergreen repo (see below), the minimum termination notice period is much longer.
+In one version of the open type of evergreen repo (see below), the minimum termination notice period is much longer.